The creation of NCR Country Club was conceived and developed by Stanley Allyn during his tenure as president of National Cash Register Corporation.

 The current 40,000 square-foot clubhouse opened in June of 1994, on the exact location as the previous facility, in order to maintain the panoramic views overlooking the finishing holes of both courses.
 Dining opportunities can be formal, casual or weather permitting, al fresco.
 For larger personal and business events, a full-service banquet and conference facility is also available.

 In 2001, NCR Country Club expanded its amenities to include a 4,000 square-foot Pool and Fitness Complex, featuring an Olympic size pool with a casual dining area and a fitness facility with a complete selection of cardiovascular and weight machinery.

 With over 60 years of history, the Club has firmly maintained its position as the prestigious regional leader in the golf community.
-Each year, the club hosts numerous events benefiting local charities and NCR Country Club continues to provide the setting for the State of Ohio’s annual Junior World Qualifying Tournament, the final which is held at Torrey Pines Golf Club.
+Each year, the club hosts numerous events benefiting local charities.
 The Club takes great pride in creating an enjoyable and pleasurable atmosphere for its members, their families and invited guests by maintaining a traditionally gracious and congenial atmosphere.